nczub/Image_recognition/README.md

 What's more, you can choose to use data augmentation, which can increase the size of the training dataset by multiplying and slightly changing images.

-By default, the script divides two folders (=two class) of images into training, test, and validation sets (80:10:10 ratio).
+By default, the script divides two folders (=two classes) of images into training, test, and validation sets (80:10:10 ratio).
 You need to set the names of the folders.

 You can also change other parameters, such as batch_size, learning rate, and optimizer type.